Linuxfabrik/monitoring-plugins/INSTALL.rst

     ├── ...
     └── xml

 We try to avoid dependencies on 3rd party OS- or Python-libraries wherever possible.
 If we need to use additional libraries for various reasons (for example `psutil <https://psutil.readthedocs.io/en/latest/>`_), we stick with official versions.
 The easiest way is to install them using your package manager, pip or whatever (depends on your environment).
-On the remote machine:
+On the remote machine, for example including switching to the user "icinga":

 .. code-block:: bash

-    python3 -m pip install --user --upgrade pip python3 -m pip install --user --requirement /tmp/requirements.txt --require-hashes
+    sudo -u icinga python3 -m pip install --user --upgrade pip sudo -u icinga python3 -m pip install --user --requirement /tmp/requirements.txt --require-hashes

 On RHEL and compatible, to make SELinux happy run: